parmoo/parmoo/README.rst

 |

+ParMOO is implemented in Python.
 In order to achieve scalable parallelism, we use libEnsemble_ to distribute batches of simulation evaluations across parallel resources.

 Dependencies
 ------------